Spring Grove Mausoleum is an abandoned mausoleum in Rhode Island.

 In 1847, George N. Briggs acquired farmland near Providence and formed a cemetery corporation in 1848.
-5 It’s location, far from the central city and along a tranquil pond, were typical of suburban cemeteries in the 19th century.
+5 Its location, far from the central city and along a tranquil pond, was typical of suburban cemeteries in the 19th century.
 Briggs patterned the new cemetery, Spring Grove, after Laurel Hill in Philadelphia, and opened in 1848.
 An administration building and chapel were planned for an island in the lake.

 To keep the mausoleum in excellent condition, Cullinan placed a portion of his profits into a perpetual care fund.
 Eventually, 527 remains were entombed.
 1

 After Cullinan died, his daughter, Katherine Cullinan took over the management of the Spring Grove Mausoleum.
 1 3 After she passed in 2002, the Superior Court of Rhode Island found that the crypts had been deferred for over 20 years and that the perpetual care fund was almost exhausted.
 A Superior Court judge ordered the mausoleum into receivership in 2003.
 3 4 The lawyer appointed to find a solution to the crypt died in November 2009, leaving the case to his law partner who was also unable to find a workable solution.
 4

 The city had blocked the transfer of remains from the mausoleum over concerns that the building contains asbestos and lead paint.
 1 The city claimed that to make the mausoleum safe enough for relatives to remove the remains would cost the city $50,000.
 Removing the remains and demolishing the building would cost an estimated $2 million.